Blown Away (1994 film): Casting

 Hopkins says that Bridges' casting "opens up a whole bunch of actors who really want to work with him."

 "I was looking for an action film", said Jeff Bridges.
 "So I read a lot of scripts, looking for one that transcended the genre.
 I wanted something that had a little more depth -- that had genuine characters and relationships.
 What appealed to me about this script was that you cared about the people."

 Richard Harris was going to play Bridges' mentor.
 However the role ended up being played by Bridges' father Lloyd.
 The producers made Lloyd Bridges audition because they associated the actor with comedies.

+Cuba Gooding Jr. was originally up for one of the primary roles, but was instead cast in a small role.

 Another actor new to the genre was Forest Whitaker, who wanted to play "a character that could walk into a room and say: 'I'm the best.
 Stick around and maybe you'll learn something from me'".

 Filming

-Filming was scheduled to start August 24 in Massachusetts.
-It was the biggest budget movie ever to be made in Massachusetts until that time.
+Filming was scheduled to start August 24, 1993 in Massachusetts.
+At the time, it was the highest-budgeted movie ever made in the state.
 The Boston Bomb Squad acted as consultants.

 Hopkins used microphotography and expanded digital sound effects to get right inside the bombs.
 "I thought it was a great way of using sound and visuals", he said.
 "You can increase the visceral response to the scene.
-You can suddenly cut to this big marble hanging there and hear it `Whooosh!' all around.
+You can suddenly cut to this big marble hanging there and hear it 'Whooosh!' all around.
 You're sort of able to change the world, to go in and really see what's going on."

-The climactic ship explosion was so powerful it shattered 8,000 windows in East Boston during filming.
+The filming of the climactic ship explosion caused shockwaves so powerful that 8,000 windows were shattered in the East Boston area.

 Paul Hill, one of the Guildford Four who had been wrongly imprisoned in the UK, helped the filmmakers with background information.